A topological classification of convex bodies: Abstract

 \section{Abstract}

-The shape of homogeneous, smooth convex bodies as described by the Euclidean distance from the center of gravity represents a rather restricted class $\mathcal{M}_C$ of Morse-Smale functions on $\S^2$.
+The shape of homogeneous, generic, smooth convex bodies as described by the Euclidean distance with nondegenerate critical points, measured from the center of mass represents a rather restricted class $\mathcal{M}_C$ of Morse-Smale functions on $\S^2$.
 Here we show that even $\mathcal{M}_C$ exhibits the complexity known for general Morse-Smale functions on $\S^2$ by exhausting all combinatorial possibilities: every 2-colored quadrangulation of the sphere is isomorphic to a suitably represented Morse-Smale complex associated with a function in $\mathcal{M}_C$ (and vice versa).
 We prove our claim by an inductive algorithm, starting from the path graph $P_2$ and generating convex bodies corresponding to quadrangulations with increasing number of vertices by performing each combinatorially possible vertex splitting by a convexity-preserving local manipulation of the surface.
-Since convex bodies carrying Morse-Smale complexes isomorphic to $P_2$ exist, this algorithm not only proves our claim but also defines a hierarchical order among convex solids and generalizes the known classification scheme in \cite{Varkonyi}, based on the number of equilibria.
+Since convex bodies carrying Morse-Smale complexes isomorphic to $P_2$ exist, this algorithm not only proves our claim but also generalizes the known classification scheme in \cite{Varkonyi}.
 Our expansion algorithm is essentially the dual procedure to the algorithm presented by Edelsbrunner et al. in \cite{Edelsbrunner}, producing a hierarchy of increasingly coarse Morse-Smale complexes.
 We point out applications to pebble shapes.